Table of contents

 You can get an Agora Pulse account for $39 dollars.

-Why are brand reputation monitoring tools important?
+Why are online reputation management tools important?

 The more our lives shift to the online world, the more attention you have to pay to what it’s said about your company on the Internet.
 Brand reputation monitoring will help you convert even more customers and stay ahead of your competitors.